-Calibration 64 Shadow Assessment Definition conducting more shadows than this.
-After the minimum number of shadow assessments is met, review audits as described may be used.
-IOAS definitions used in this calibration: Witness Audits - accreditation body assessor observes certification body's auditor(s) at work; assessor and auditor(s) have an introductory meeting prior to the audit, and an exit meeting for feedback and clarification of any questions after the audit, neither meeting involving the audited organization; assessor will not speak during the audit but may take notes.
-Witness audits should be full audits.
-Review Audits - accreditation body assessor visits the organization and verifies information from the certification body's latest audit report and certification decision; it includes interviewing the operator or the person who was present for the last inspection, reviewing records, and a physical visit to the premises.
-Duration may vary according to operation size and complexity but is not expected to be a full repeat audit.
-The auditor that conducted the reviewed audit is not required to be present; certification body is strongly encouraged to have a certification body representative accompanying the assessor during the Review Audit to witness it but shall not interfere with the assessor's work in any sense.)
+Calibration 64 libration 64 Shadow Assessment Definition conducting more shadows than this.
+Aft assessments is met, review audits as de IOAS definitions used in this calibration: (s) have an introductory meeting prior to ack and clarification of any questions after audited organization; assessor will not Review Audits - accreditation body assessor visits the organization and information from the certification body's latest audit report and certification decision; it includes interviewing the operator or the person who was prethe last inspection, reviewing records, and a physical visit to the premise Duration may vary according to operation size and complexity but is not to be a full repeat audit. s latest audit report and certification erator or the person who was present for nd a physical visit to the premises.
+The auditor that conducted the reviewed audit is not required to be present; certification body is strongly encouraged to have a certification body representative accompanying the assessor during the Review Audit to witness but shall not interfere with the assessor's work in any sense.)
 Conformity and Iss sue Date: 2/20/2020 Status: Issued